tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Internal Only have private IPs
 - Load Balancers (Nodes) are configured with listeners which accept traffic on a port and protocol and communicate with targets on a port and protocol
 - Internet-facing LB nodes can access public and private EC2 instances
 - 8+ free IPs per subnet and a /27 or larger subnet to allow for scale

+#### IMPORTANT

+- ELB is a DNS A Record pointing at 1+ Nodes per AZ
+- Nodes (in one subnet per AZ) can scale
+- Internet-facing means nodes have public IPv2 IPs
+- Internal is private only IPs
+- EC2 doesn't need to be public to work with a LB
+- Listener Configuration controls WHAT the LB does
+- 8+ free IPs per subnet and a /27 or larger subnet to allow for scale

 ### Elastic Load Balancer Architecture - Three Tier Architecture (Web, Worker, Database)